SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/03-Constructors-Fields-Methods.md

 [/input]
 [output]
 ```
-getEmail will return the class java.lang.String
+getEmail will return a field of the class java.lang.String
-getName will return the class java.lang.String
+getName will return a field of the class java.lang.String
-getWebAddress will return the class java.lang.String
+getWebAddress will return a field of the class java.lang.String
-getZip will return the class int
+getZip will return a field of the class int
 setEmail will set a field of the class java.lang.String
 setName will set a field of the class java.lang.String
 setWebAddress will set a field of the class java.lang.String